 Asbestos Testing FAQ

-2. Which homes are most likely to contain asbestos?
+2. Which buildings are most likely to contain asbestos?

-The greatest likelihood for finding ACM (asbestos containing materials) in residential structures is in homes built or remodeled during the period 1940 to 1980.
-However, we do find asbestos in older homes as well as some that are much newer.
+The greatest likelihood for finding ACM (asbestos containing materials) in residential or commercial structures are those built or remodeled during the period 1940 to 1980.
+However, we do find asbestos in older buildings as well as some that are much newer.

 3. Where is asbestos found?

-Generally speaking we will take samples from flooring, walls, siding, ceilings, roofing, insulation, and any other potentially asbestos containing materials.
+Generally speaking we will take samples from flooring, walls, siding, ceilings, roofing, insulation, and any other suspect asbestos containing materials.